connorgalvin512/connorgalvin512.github.io/README.md

 ## Thesis - Designing a stability metric for assessing the robustness of anomaly rankings

 Master's thesis completed over the 2019-2020 academic year at KU Leuven.
-An abridged version has been accepted as a submission to the ECML PKDD conference set to held in September 2020.
+An abridged version has been accepted as a submission to the ECML PKDD conference to be held in September 2020.

 [Paper](thesis_final.pdf)